 Email address email@example.com

-10.2 This policy was last updated in December 2016.
-If you have any comments on the policy, please contact the privacy officer with the contact details in section 9 of this policy.
+11.2 This Policy was last updated in August 2018.
+If you have any comments on the Policy, please contact the Privacy and Data Protection Officer using the contact details in section 10 of this Policy.